-- CDM Construction, Design and Management Regulations - DNO Distribution Network Operator.
-The licensed company responsible for the electrical distribution network in a franchised area designated under the Electricity Act.
+CDM - Construction, Design and Management Regulation --

+NO - Network Operator.
+The licensed company responsible for the electrical distribution network in a franchised area designated under the Electricity Act or the licensed company responsible for an electrical distribution network embedded within one of the franchise areas designated under the Electricity Act.